dtqdev1/C_Calculator/README.md

 # C_Calculator
-A calculator made in C languague.
-This is my first project in C languague.
+• This is my small project made in C languague.
+• This calculator supports 2 operation.
+Addition and Subtraction.